qpdf/qpdf/README-maintainer.md

  * Before releasing, rebuild and test debian package.

- * Remember to copy README-what-to-download.txt separately onto the download area.
+ * Remember to copy README-what-to-download.md separately onto the download area.

  * Remember to update the web page including putting new documentation